Importance of Web Design in 2018 – Key Facts and Statistics

 What Parts of the Page Draw the Most Interest from Visitors?

 Research has shown that your site’s logo actually draws the most attention from visitors, closely followed by the navigation menu.
 If you really want to get a head start on the competition, spend a bit more on making these the best they can be.
 If you’ve been sticking with the same logo for years without really knowing if it’s working for your business, you might want to do a bit of further research.
+You can hire a web designer or try to make it yourself using graphic design tools or logo creators.

 How to Create a Site Considering the Importance of Web Design